richie0866/Rostruct/docs/featured/community.md

 # Featured

-To get a better understanding of Rostruct, seeing others' implementations may help.
+To get a better understanding of Rostruct, seeing real-world examples may help.

 ## How to get featured

-If you'd like your Rostruct script featured here, contact `0866#3049` on Discord, or send a PM to 0866 on V3rmillion.
+If you'd like your script featured here, contact `0866#3049` on Discord, or send a PM to 0866 on V3rmillion :pray_tone4:

 ## Community